Park View (Washington, D.C.): Transportation

 The community is well served by two Metrorail stations.
-Both stations are on the Yellow and Green lines.
+Both stations are on the Green line.
+Until 2023 the Yellow line also serviced this area, but was shortened to the Mt.
+Vernon Triangle.
 The most convenient for northern Park View is the Georgia Avenue–Petworth station which is situated at the northeast corner of Georgia and New Hampshire Avenues and just over the Park View border in Petworth.
 Central Park View is best served by the Columbia Heights station located at the intersection of Irving and 14th Streets—three blocks west of the neighborhood.
 The area is also served by a number of WMATA Metrobus lines.

 In late October, 2009, DDOT held its first of the series of eight meetings focused on DC's transit future.
 At these meetings DDOT presented its plans for an extensive streetcar system it is planning to build in the city.
 Two of these planned lines would serve Park View.
 The first line would travel along Georgia Avenue and is included in DDOT's first phase plans.
 The second line would travel through the neighborhood along Irving Street and Columbia Road and is included in DDOT's third phase of the plan.
 Detailed plans for the streetcar system are yet to be completed.